-- complete the online Stage 1 application form via our online portal - address all eligibility and assessment criteria - provide all the information requested including: - information about the nominee's school and teaching environment - the contact details of two supporters. - provide all necessary attachments, as outlined in section 6.3.1.
+- complete the online Stage 1 application form via our online portal - address all eligibility and assessment criteria - provide all the information requested including: - information about the nominee's school and teaching environment - the contact details of two supporters - a 4500 character achievement summary addressing the assessment criteria. - provide all necessary attachments, as outlined in section 6.3.1.